dotnet/AspNetCore.Docs/aspnetcore/signalr/publish-to-azure-web-app.md

 * Publishes the app.
 * Launches a browser, with the published web app loaded.

 Notice the format of the URL for the app is *{app name}.azurewebsites.net*.
-For example, an app named `SignalRChattR` has a URL that looks like *https://signalrchattr.azurewebsites.net*.
+For example, an app named `SignalRChattR` has a URL that looks like https://signalrchattr.azurewebsites.net.

 ![Appname-azurewebsites-net](publish-to-azure-web-app/_static/app-azurewebsites-net.png)

-> [!NOTE]
-> If an HTTP 502.2 error occurs, it is because some ASP.NET Core components haven't been loaded.
-To resolve this error, complete the steps later in the *Add ASP.NET Core Runtime extensions* section of this article.
+If an HTTP 502.2 error occurs, see [Deploy ASP.NET Core preview release to Azure App Service](xref:host-and-deploy/azure-apps/?view=aspnetcore-2.1#deploy-aspnet-core-preview-release-to-azure-app-service) to resolve it.

 ## Configure SignalR web app